davidlower/boilerplate-html/README.md

    SlicK Carousel
    Simple Grid

-If you only want to use some of these addons or none - simple go to src>assets>js and remove the file and also src>assets>sass and remove
+If you only want to use some of these addons or none - simple go to `src > assets > js or sass.
+Files are clearly name so delete which ever you don't need and if you don't want any delete the assets folder completely.